mm3509/b9122/1-guides/troubleshooting.md

 echo 'source ~/b9122/0-code/b9.sh' >> ~/.bash_profile
 ```

 Then open a new shell.
-If you see the message `You have loaded Miguel's code for B9122`, you succeeded.
+If you see the message `bYou have loaded Miguel's code for B9122`, you succeeded.
 If not, please come to office hours.

 ### 2.2 What’s current working path / Where am I?